Some volunteer positions require training or orientation to make sure you know what to do during your shifts. Check below training dates & times.

 All minors must be accompanied by a parent or legal guardian.

-- New for 2026: Children 12 and younger require a $15 “Minor Ticket” be added to their parent/guardian’s Peacock account
+New for 2026: Children 12 and younger require a $15 “Minor Ticket” be added to their parent/guardian’s Peacock account, available outside regular ticket sales

 Sign up for PDF’s Burning Pony Express newsletter and other FirePony Creative Society emails.